 What can you do?

-Here at PureSmile, we have locations all over Australia and New Zealand, including in Sydney, Melbourne and Brisbane.
+Here at PureSmile, we have locations all over Australia and New Zealand, including Sydney, Melbourne and Brisbane.
 So if you’re travelling around the country, there may be a branch near you.
 Find your closest branch!

 If you’re travelling somewhere further from home, you can ask your dentist if they have any advice on dental clinics or professionals near your travel destination.
+That way, you can prepare for any dental emergency and maintain your teeth health while travelling.

-If you’re looking to get your teeth in tip-top shape before you head off on your work trip or holiday, our teeth whitening treatments can help.
+If you’re looking to get your teeth in tip-top shape before you head off on your work trip or holiday, our teeth whitening treatments can also help.